-When you have piano lessons every week, you might Miss your lesson once in a while.
-When "life" affects your normal scheduled music lesson, there are 2 solutions in place: Flex Weeks and Makeup Lessons.
+When you have weekly piano lessons, you might Miss your lesson once in a while.
+When "life" affects your normally scheduled music lesson, there are 2 solutions: Flex Weeks and Makeup Lessons.
 Here is how they work.

 First, Flex Weeks.

-I've reworked your tuition to account for a few emergency "life" happenings, so 3 of your lessons each year are free.
+The cost of tuition accounts for emergency "life" happenings, so 3 of your lessons each year are free.
 That's right -- FREE.
 These are lessons are called Flex Weeks, and here's how you can use them.

 How to Use Flex Weeks

-You have a conflict with your lesson this week, so you decide to use a Flex Week.
+You have a conflict with your lesson, so you decide to use a Flex Week.
 No problem!
 There's no need to make up the lesson.
-I'll see you next week!
+See you next week!

-BONUS: If you have perfect attendance and NEVER miss a lesson, I'll still teach you those 3 weeks (without charge).
-So you'll get 3 FREE LESSONS from me!
+BONUS: If you have perfect attendance and NEVER miss, I'll still teach you those 3 weeks (without charge).
+So you'll get 3 FREE LESSONS!

 What About Makeup Lessons?

-If you've already used all your Flex Weeks, or you really want to attend those free lessons, here's my Makeup Lesson Policy (also included in my Lesson Policies):
+If you've already used all your Flex Weeks, here's my Makeup Lesson Policy (also included in my Lesson Policies):

-Let me know at least 24 hours before your normal lesson time that you have a conflict, and I will offer the following Makeup Lesson options:
+Let me know before your normal lesson time that you have a conflict, and I will offer the following Makeup Lesson options: